 Dyslipidemias are characterized by abnormal concentrations of circulating lipids, increasing the risk of atherosclerosis and other serious conditions.
-Specific classes of dyslipidemias include elevated very low-density lipoprotein (VLDL) cholesterol and low-density lipoprotein (LDL) cholesterol levels, hypercholesterolemia, hypertriglyceridemia, and low concentrations of high-density lipoprotein (HDL) cholesterol.
+Specific classes of dyslipidemias include elevated very-low-density lipoprotein (VLDL) cholesterol and low-density lipoprotein (LDL) cholesterol levels, hypercholesterolemia, hypertriglyceridemia, and low concentrations of high-density lipoprotein (HDL) cholesterol.

-Dyslipidemias are typically asymptomatic and are frequently detected during routine screening.
+Dyslipidemias are typically asymptomatic but are frequently detected during routine screening.
 Occasionally, xanthelasmas and xanthomas are present.
 These are fatty deposits under the skin surface commonly found in patients with genetic disorders such as familial hypercholesterolemia.

 Hyperlipidemia often results from overproduction of VLDL by the liver or delayed or defective hepatic clearance.
 VLDL is subsequently transformed into LDL.
 Familial hypercholesterolemia involves defective hepatic and nonhepatic LDL receptors.
-Excess intake of saturated fats increases the liver’s production of VLDL and triglycerides via a molecular mechanism involving protein activators.
+Excess intake of saturated fats increases the liver’s production of VLDL and triglycerides (TG) via a molecular mechanism involving protein activators.
 Saturated fats are mainly found in dairy products (e.g., milk, cheese, butter, and yogurt), meat, eggs, and tropical oils (palm, palm kernel, and coconut oils).

 High total and LDL cholesterol concentrations and low HDL cholesterol concentrations predict cardiovascular risk in both men and women.
-High triglyceride concentrations (> 150 mg/dL) are also associated with increased risk, particularly for women.
-Every 1% rise in total cholesterol concentration is associated with roughly a 2% increase in cardiovascular disease risk.
+High (TG) concentrations (> 150 mg/dL) are also associated with increased risk, particularly for women.
+Every 1% rise in total cholesterol concentration is associated with roughly a 2% increase in cardiovascular disease (CVD) risk.

 Although dyslipidemias are a frequent finding in all demographic groups that follow Western diets, they occur somewhat more commonly in men.
 Additional risk factors may include: